 I don’t miss office politics.
 Most of us are familiar with committee meetings about decisions that could be made by one person in two minutes; the challenges of hierarchies (and patriarchies); and who should be allowed to attend this or that event.
 I no longer have to negotiate, haggle over or barter for the prime holiday leave in August.

 This is all behind me now.
-By offering our consultants up to 70% of their billed and paid fees, Stuart & I have created an environment in which solicitors want to, and do, work as hard as they like – but on their own terms.
+By offering our consultants up to 70% of their billed and paid fees, we have created an environment in which solicitors want to, and do, work as hard as they like – but on their own terms.
 Backend support is always available to them from administration and marketing to invoicing, paralegal assistance and a case management system they can use on their phone.
 Nothing is ever perfect, but I am confident that we have created a model that ensures our solicitors have everything they need to do the best they can for their clients without compromising themselves.
-And we have now introduced a hybrid remuneration model that provides a salaried stepping stone to full self-employment for solicitors who want to ease themselves into consultancy gently.

 We are now into our fourth year and do I regret my decision to co-found Cognitive Law?
 Absolutely not.
 I love what I do and the way I have chosen to do it.
 After I left that meeting in the nice big law firm I went to meet someone for a long lunch, then I worked in a café on my laptop.
 And I was still home in time to do the school run.

 If you think that this might be the legal life for you, please feel free to visit our Join Us page and do not hesitate to get in touch.